nebari-dev/nebari-docs/docs/docs/getting-started/deploy.md

 <Tabs>
   <TabItem value="cloud" label="Cloud" default>

-Cloud deployment of Nebari is considered to be the default option.
-It enables teams to build and maintain a cost effective and scalable compute/data science platform in the cloud, providing an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) platform that streamlines the deployment and management of data science infrastructure.
+The cloud deployment of Nebari is considered to be the default option.
+It enables teams to build and maintain a cost-effective and scalable compute/data science platform in the cloud, by using an [Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) approach that streamlines the deployment and management of data science infrastructure.

 If you are not sure which option to choose, a cloud installation is likely your best option.
 It is suitable for most use cases, especially if: